m-a-d-n-e-s-s/madness/README.md

 Multiresolution Adaptive Numerical Environment for Scientific Simulation

+# Summary

+MADNESS provides a high-level environment for the solution of integral and differential equations in many dimensions using adaptive, fast methods with guaranteed precision based on multi-resolution analysis and novel separated representations.
+There are three main components to MADNESS.
+At the lowest level is a new petascale parallel programming environment that increases programmer productivity and code performance/scalability while maintaining backward compatibility with current programming tools such as MPI and Global Arrays.
+The numerical capabilities built upon the parallel tools provide a high-level environment for composing and solving numerical problems in many (1-6+) dimensions.
+Finally, built upon the numerical tools are new applications with initial focus upon chemistry, atomic and molecular physics, material science, and nuclear structure.

+Please look in the [wiki](https://github.com/m-a-d-n-e-s-s/madness/wiki) for more information and project activity.

+Here's a [video](http://www.youtube.com/watch?v=dBwWjmf5Tic) about MADNESS.

 # Tequila Support

 This fork of madness holds the necessary structures to interface with [tequila](https://github.com/aspuru-guzik-group/tequila).